joedimarzio/s3-enum-tool/README.md

 ![internal-scan](./docs/internal.png)

 ## Usage
-- `slurp domain <-t|--target> example.com` will enumerate the S3 domains for a specific target.
+- `slurp domain <-t|--target> example.com` will enumerate the S3 domains for a specific target over the `permutations.json` file.
+Add the `-p /location/permutations-file.json` flag to specify a different permutations file.
 - `slurp keyword <-t|--target> linux,golang,python` will enumerate S3 buckets based on those 3 key words.
 - `slurp internal` performs an internal scan using the AWS API.